 [Update 20.04 LTS] [Please print and attach this sheet to your dootronic shipment to ensure that the recipient knows how to use the computer.
 To print this sheet, click on 'Printer-friendly version' at the bottom of this page.
 Make sure to print it using the double page option in your printer settings to minimize the amount of paper used.
 Also, please print only one copy of this document for each group of laptops shipped together.]

 - student: is a standard user account for students.
 User student is not administrator, just standard user.
-The password is also labdoo (You can decide to change the current password or not.)
+The password is labdoo (You can decide to change the current password or not.)

 - guest: is an account which doesn’t require a password to log in.
 All data will be automatically erased after the user log off from this account

 - labdoo: has super user rights / is administrator! labdoo is an administrator account and has all the access right on the computer.
 Working under this account without a proper knowledge may crash the system!
 Therefore, it is recommended to have only teachers know the password of the user labdoo.
 You will find the password for user labdoo later in this manual.

 The letters of the password should match with the character-set of the keyboard (latin letters and what you see on keyboard).
 Using others, non-latin characters might lock you out of the computer.

 Important: The keyboard layout can be changed manually at the time of log-in (see below).
 The system setting of the keyboard layout can be changed via the system file / etc / default / keyboard.
 Labdoo recommends storing the keyboard layout of the delivered computer in this system file (WYSIWYG).

 |Settings for visually